The Best Father's Day Deals on AirPods, MacBooks, iPads, Sonos Speakers, and More

 Apple Watch

 Similar to AirPods, we're tracking discounts across the entire Apple Watch lineup this week, including the Apple Watch SE, Apple Watch Series 9, and Apple Watch Ultra 2.
-These deals can all be found on Amazon this time around, and although some color and band combinations are delayed beyond Father's Day, most should arrive in time for the 16th.
+These deals can all be found on Amazon this time around, and most color and band combinations are delayed beyond Father's Day.

 M2 iPad Air